TheTexta/obsidian-main/Psychology/Social Psychology/Prejudice.md

 ###### LGBTQ+ Prejudice

 ### Types of Prejudice
-Hindsight bias and just world phenomena bias both play a role in prejudice justification which is factually unfounded.
+[[Hindsight bias]] and [[Just world phenomenon|just world phenomena]] bias both play a role in prejudice justification which is factually unfounded.
 #### Social inequalities and divisions
 When some people have money, power, prestige and others do not, people the categorise people based on these inequalities and divisions.
 ##### In-group / out-group
 Humans divide the world into the "us" and "them". this can be both good and bad. good is that it creates communal solidarity. on the negative side it can lead to [[Discrimination]].
-We are born with the tendency to categorise, which leads to the creation of in-group and out-groups at a young age.
+We are born with the tendency to categorise, which leads to the creation of [[in-group]] and [[out-group|out-groups]] at a young age.
 We are not born to hate but to categorise.
 This form of bias and prejudice is studied in [[Evolutionary Psychology]] where it is believed that we distrust the unknown.
 ###### In-group bias:
-The tendency for humans to be more helpful and positive towards member os their own group over members of an out-group.
+The tendency for humans to be more helpful and positive towards member of their own group over members of an out-group.
 ###### Out-group bias:
 The tendency to have a dislike for other people that are outside of ones own identity group or in-group.
 #### Negative emotions